News

 rgoh1@jhu.edu

 Rui Zhe is fascinated by the temporal nature of perception, and is exploring how the mind integrates information over time to produce a seamless experiential flow.
-He was an undergraduate at Yale-NUS, where he studied attention with Chris Asplund and also visited Brian Scholl’s lab to study perceived animacy using uncanny face morphs.
+He was an undergraduate at Yale-NUS, where he studied attention with Chris Asplund and also visited Brian Scholl’s lab.
 Rui Zhe loves cooking Singaporean food and has strong opinions about fried rice (which must be cooked hot enough to produce wok hei).
+When we talk about Rui Zhe's work, we do so very quietly.

 Caroline Myers [personal webpage]